Concordia College Choral Festival featuring guest clinician Kyle Pederson!

 Join us on campus with your singers in grades 10-12 (ninth graders are welcome if you have a 9-12 choir) for our annual choral festival.
-We are especially excited to introduce you to Dr. Stephanie Tubiolo, our new assistant professor of choral music and conductor of the Concordia Chapel Choir and Kantorei!
+We are especially excited to host guest clinician Kyle Pederson!

 There is no cost for students to attend this festival unless they choose to eat lunch on campus.
 The cost for lunch is $15 per student.
-We are excited to have you bring as many students as you would like in as balanced of SATB numbers as is possible for you.
-Register early to reserve your spaces for this year’s festival!
+We are excited to have you bring as many students as you would like, regardless of the section breakdown!

-Saturday, Nov.
-1, will be a full day of rehearsals and performances beginning with registration at 9 a.m. and ending by 5:45 p.m.
+Saturday, Oct.
+3, will be a full day of rehearsals and performances beginning with registration at 9 a.m. and ending by 5:45 p.m.
 There will be three massed choir selections that will be carefully selected so that they may be great candidates for fall programming at your high school.
-The day will feature great musical performances, exciting rehearsals, and a grand finale concert event that will be out of this world!
+The day will feature great musical performances, exciting rehearsals, and a grand finale concert.

 Register Now